• Skip to primary navigation

 • Our homemade cinnamon butter is made using butter, cinnamon powder and brown sugar.

-• I like to sprinkle small apple chunks of apple over the top of the cinnamon butter which is absolutely delicious, but you can omit the apple for classic cinnamon rolls.
+• I like to sprinkle small apple chunks of apple over the top of the cinnamon butter, but you can omit the apple for plain cinnamon rolls, if you prefer.

 • Allowing the scrolls to touch helps them to rise.